christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 Cohen was interested in more than AARON's results.
 He became attuned to letting the viewer experience his creation create.
-He installed his printers and plotters in order "to exhibit the program producing art rather than exhibiting only the things it produced."[^cohen2001] However, Cohen abandoned his 'home-made' hardware after large-format printers and especially digital projectors had improved enough to take their place in museums and art galleries.
+He installed his printers and plotters so as "to exhibit the program producing art rather than exhibiting only the things it produced."[^cohen2001] However, Cohen abandoned his 'home-made' hardware after large-format printers and especially digital projectors become viable for museum and gallery shows.
 His audience's reaction to watching AARON make images as live software prompted the realization that screens could be a superior medium.
 At the turn of the millennium, Cohen participated in what he would call "the most important cultural experiment" of his three decades as an artist up to that moment.[^cohen2002]

 As early as 1988, the computer scientist and entrepreneur Ray Kurzweil had funded Cohen's work on AARON.[^cohen1988]